markentier/markentier.tech/site/content/posts/2022/01/speedy-rust-builds-under-wsl2/index.md

 <https://github.com/mozilla/sccache/issues/1067>

 It's use case is also more about caching and sharing compile artefacts across projects, but you still have to deal with your project files in the "twilight zone" (the NTFS location in WSL).
 And if you have peeked into the target folder you might have seen a lot of files which cargo/rustc needs and have nothing to do with sccache at all.

+## What about Docker?

+It's great for creating shippable artefacts, but not so much for quick development cycles.
+Since I do have WSL and can do further cross compilation within it, I don't depend on a dockerized development environment all the time anymore.

+Also creating the build containers alone can take a lot of time already.
+A nice exercise every once in a while, but not my everyday cake I want.

 <!-- links -->